jefftier/DomainMigrationDiscovery/README.md

 - All errors are written to the log file
 - Remote execution errors are logged to `results\error.log` with timestamps and server names
 - Execution continues even if individual servers fail
+- App-specific discovery failures are logged but don't stop overall execution
+- Database connection parsing errors are logged but don't stop discovery

 ## Security Notes

 - The script requires local administrator rights for full functionality
-- Output JSON files may contain sensitive information (paths, account names)
+- Output JSON files may contain sensitive information (paths, account names, connection strings)
 - Ensure output directories have appropriate access controls
 - Credential passwords are not extracted (they are encrypted in Windows Vault)
+- Database connection passwords are never stored; only `HasPassword` boolean flag is recorded
 - The script does not modify any system configuration, only reads and reports
+- Script files are read for content scanning but not executed

 ## Version

-Current version: **1.7.0**
+Current version: **2.0.0**

 ## Contributing